thiagoa/notes/C.md

 }
 ```

-"str" is saved as a constant and then copied into the stack, so it can be modified.
+"str" is saved as a constant and then copied into the stack, so that
+it can be modified.

 For the following code: